cython/cython/docs/src/userguide/special_methods.rst

 because that will be done for you by Cython after your :meth:`__dealloc__` method returns.

+When subclassing extension types, be aware that the :meth:`__dealloc__` method of the superclass will always be called, even if it is overridden.
+This is in contrast to typical Python behavior where superclass methods will not be executed unless they are explicitly called by the subclass.

 ..
 Note: There is no :meth:`__del__` method for extension types.

 Arithmetic methods